blacksky3/linux-bore/README.md

 # linux-bore

-Linux kernel build for Archlinux with BORE CPU scheduler patch by Masahito Suzuki and Piotr Górski Arch, Block and BLK patches.
+Linux kernel build for Archlinux with BORE CPU scheduler patch by Masahito Suzuki and Piotr Górski Arch and Block patches.

 # Version